EPCCed/eidf-docs/docs/services/s3/policies.md

 ## Example: Grant read-write access to another project's user

 Here is an example JSON policy document for a project, `eidfNNN`, which grants read-write access to their bucket, `somebucket`, to a user, `abcuser`, from another project, `eidfABC`.
-Anyone with an access key and secret accociated with `abcuser` can read from or write to the bucket.
+Anyone with an access key and secret associated with `abcuser` can read from or write to the bucket.

 ```json
 {